pcorey/pcorey.github.io/_posts/2019-05-20-minimum-viable-phoenix.markdown

 end
 </code></pre>

-Notice that we also changed the return value of `start/2`{:.language-elixir} to be an `:ok`{:.language-elixir} tuple who’s second value is a PID.
+Notice that we also changed the return value of `start/2`{:.language-elixir} to be an `:ok`{:.language-elixir} tuple whose second value is a PID.
 Normally, an application would spin up a supervisor process as its first act of life and return its PID.
 We’re not doing that yet, so we simply return the current process’ PID.

-Once these changes are done, we can run our application with `mix`{:.language-elixir} or `mix run`{:.language-elixir}, or fire up an interactive elixir shell with `iex -S mix`{:.language-elixir}.
+Once these changes are done, we can run our application with `mix`{:.language-elixir} or `mix run`{:.language-elixir}, or fire up an interactive Elixir shell with `iex -S mix`{:.language-elixir}.
 No bootstrap expression required!

 <p style='margin-bottom:-2rem;font-family:"fira-mono",monospace;font-size:0.85rem;color:#aaa;text-align:right;' class="diff-filename">.gitignore</p>